wazo-pbx/xivo-blog/content/articles/testing-interaction-between-mobile-applications.md

 This way, the `invocationManager` would be cached for each call of `configureExpect`.

-This method works this way, but the mock of the module in the unit test would be very complicated, because we'd have to mock every method of the module.
-That's because Jest doesn't know about all return attributes in our wrapper.
+This method works well, but the mock of the module in the unit test would be very complicated.
+Every method of the module would have to be mocked.
+Because Jest doesn't know about all return attributes in our wrapper.

 ## Avoiding the Require Cache, Round 2

-Another way to avoid this cache is to make a class of the module, set the `invocationManager` as an attribute and instantiate it like :
+Another way to avoid this cache is to make a class from the module.
+Set the `invocationManager` as an attribute and instantiate it as follow:
 ```diff
 + const IosExpect = require('../../ios/expect');
 // ...